narwhalacademy/zebra-crossing/README.md

 ### 🌱 How to use this guide

 - **Start from Level 1 and work your way up!** Recommendations are sorted by increasing levels of difficulty.
-- **Level 1 is the quick essentials section.** You should be able to work through it within 1 hour, and chances are, you're already familiar with many of the recommendations in there — but it never hurts to double check.
+- **Level 1 is the quick essentials section.** You should be able to work through it within half an hour, and chances are, you're already familiar with many of the recommendations in there — but it never hurts to double check.
-- **Level 2 digs deeper into your device/app settings and will help you fine tune your privacy online.** This section will take 1-2 hours, depending on how many accounts and devices you frequently use.
+- **Level 2 digs deeper into your device/app settings.** This section will take 1-2 hours, depending on how many accounts and devices you frequently use.
-- **At a minimum, do everything in Levels 1 and 2.** It'll protect you from the most widely-used attacks while drastically decreasing the amount of personal information you're giving out for free.
+- **At a minimum, do everything in Levels 1 and 2.** It'll protect you from the most widely-used attacks.
-- **Level 3 ties up loose ends in your digital safety practice**, but it does requires more time and money to complete.
-Depending on the amount of digital housekeeping required, this part may take anywhere from 1-4 hours.
+- **Between level 2 and 3 is a reading break intermission** about developing better digital safety habits and reflexes.
+- **Level 3 will help you fine tune your privacy online** and drastically decrease the amount of personal information you're giving out for free.
+This section will also take 1-2 hours.
+- **Level 4 powers up your digital safety practice with the latest tools and tips.** Some parts of it might require you to step outside your comfort zone, some parts require you to spend money on things.
+Most of it should only take half an hour to complete.
-- **The scenarios shared after Level 3 are for higher-stakes situations.** Scan them to see if any of them apply to you.
-(Because the stakes are higher, they assume you’ve done everything in Levels 1–3.)
+- **The scenarios shared after Level 4 are for higher-stakes situations.** Scan them to see if any of them apply to you.
+(Because the stakes are higher, they assume you’ve done everything in Levels 1–4.)
 - **This guide is a living document.** Please feel free to submit a pull request or fork your version of this guide [on GitHub](https://github.com/narwhalacademy/zebra-crossing).

 ### 🗣 Read this guide in other languages